 We love road markings and art.
 When they come together, they can make something pretty special!
 Some districts use road markings to give an area a unique look and feel.
 Take Chinatown in Perth, Australia for example.
 They have painted on these big red dots onto the road to match the red theme of the rest of the area.
 Unique road markings like this that match the theme and feel of an area is a great way to set an area apart and entice more people to visit the area.

 Well, there you have it!
 We’re only scratching the surface of the different road markings in this world.
 Everywhere you go you’re going to see something a little different.
 Whether it’s a countries safety standards or just the aesthetic that they are trying to convey, road markings are essential in keeping our roads safe and making them look great too.
-For all of your road marking needs – regardless of how crazy they may be – EverLine Coatings and Services can get the job done.
+For all of your line marking needs – regardless of how crazy they may be – EverLine Coatings and Services can get the job done.